jaenib/setseeker/README.md

 # setseeker

-fileshazzer.py - Takes DJ sets (or any MP3) and/or soundcloud links to split them into shazamable segments.
-Returns a list of timestamped track IDs in plain text.
+fileshazzer.py - Takes DJ sets (or any MP3) and/or soundcloud links to split them into segments.
+Then shazam is used gReturns a list of timestamped track IDs in plain text.

 seekspawner.py - Seeks and downloads the tracks on soulseek using slsk-batchdl command line tool.
 Soulseek login required.